 For a regular update on cases and the position in all departments you can refer to Covid Tracker.

 COVID 19 - Travel to France from UK

-On 8th July the British government announced that it no longer advises against all but essential travel to France.
+Since 8th July the British government have advised that it no longer advises against all but essential travel to France.

 More information from the UK government can be found at France Travel Advice.

 On the French side of the Channel, the French government state that: